lembosproj/site/README.md

 ## Overview

-Lembos Portal is built on top of Backstage and provides users with Discovery & Self-Service
+Lembos Landing Page is built with NextJs and Tailwind.